-(14) says that the model was chosen in such a way that the first order information with respect to orthogonal directions to s_k is the same as the first order information of the true objective function at x{k+1} for all the points on the line \mathcal{L}k .
+In contrast to the property (14), satisfied by the spectral choice of B{k+1} , models generated by the secant choice have the property that the directional derivatives of the model coincide with the directional derivatives of the objective function at x_k .
+Property (14) says that the model was chosen in such a way that the first order information with respect to orthogonal directions to s_k is the same as the first order information of the true objective function at x{k+1} for all the points on the line \mathcal{L}k .
 This means that first order information at the current point is privileged in the construction of the quadratic model, in relation to second order information that comes from the previous iteration.
 Perhaps this is one of the reasons underlying the unexpected efficiency of spectral gradient algorithms in relation to some rather arbitrary secant methods.
 Needless to say, the special form of B{k+1} trivializes the problem of minimizing the model on the feasible set when this is simple enough, a fact that is fully exploited in SPG1 and SPG2.

 Boxes are not the only type of sets on which it is trivial to project.
-The normconstrained regularization problem [18, 23, 24, 32], defined by where A is symmetric positive definite can be reduced to ball constrained minimization by a change of variables and, in this case, projections can be trivially computed.
+The norm-constrained regularization problem [18, 23, 24, 32], defined by where A is symmetric positive definite, can be reduced to ball constrained minimization by a change of variables and, in this case, projections can be trivially computed.
 A particular case of (15) is the classical trust-region subproblem, where f is quadratic.
-Recently (see [20, 25]) procedures for escaping from nonglobal stationary points of this problem have been found and, so, it becomes increasingly important to obtain fast algorithms for finding critical points especially in the large-scale case.
+Recently (see [20, 25]) procedures for escaping from nonglobal stationary points of this problem have been found, and so it becomes increasingly important to obtain fast algorithms for finding critical points, especially in the large-scale case.
 (See [28, 29, 31].)

-Minimize
+(15) minimize

 $$f(x)$$

-subject to $x^T A x \le r$ (15)
+subject to $x^T A x \le r$,

-Perhaps the most important characteristic of SPG algorithms is that they are extremely simple to code, at a point that anyone can write her/his own code using any scientific language in a couple of hours.
-(Fortran, C and Matlab codes written by the authors are available under request.)
-Moreover, their extremely low memory requirements make them very attractive for large scale problems.
-It is quite surprising that such a simple tool can be competitive with rather elaborate algorithms which use extensively tested subroutines and numerical procedures.
-The authors would like to encourage readers to write their own codes and verify for themselves the nice properties of these algorithms in practical situations.
-The papers [6] and [4] illustrate the use of SPG methods in applications.
+Perhaps the most important characteristic of SPG algorithms is that they are extremely simple to code, to the point that anyone can write her or his own code using any scientific language in a couple of hours.
+(Fortran, C, and Matlab codes written by the authors are available by request.)
+Moreover, their extremely low memory requirements make them very attractive for large-scale problems.
+It is quite surprising that such a simple tool can be competitive with rather elaborate algorithms that use extensively tested subroutines and numerical procedures.
+The authors would like to encourage readers to write their own codes and to verify for themselves the nice properties of these algorithms in practical situations.
+Papers [6] and [4] illustrate the use of SPG methods in applications.